sofiamoniz/SPIMI/README.md

 The arguments are the following:

-1. `-mb` or `--max-block-size`: the max size of a block file, in megabytes.
+1. `-docs` or `--docs-per-block`: number of documents per block.
+Default is 500.
+2. `-r` or `--reuters`: number of Reuters files to parse, choice from 1 to 22.
+Default is 22.
-2. `-rs` or `--remove-stopwords`: stopwords will be removed from index.
+3. `-rs` or `--remove-stopwords`: stopwords will be removed from index.
+Default is false.
-3. `-s` or `--stem`: terms in index will be stemmed.
+4. `-s` or `--stem`: terms in index will be stemmed.
+Default is false.
-4. `-c` or `--case-folding`: terms in index will be converted to lowercase.
+5. `-c` or `--case-folding`: terms in index will be converted to lowercase.
+Default is false.
-5. `-rn` or `--remove-numbers`: terms that are just numbers will be removed from index.
+6. `-rn` or `--remove-numbers`: terms that are just numbers will be removed from index.
+Default is false.

 ## Author